marrold/aws-instant-website/README.md

 - Edit the profiles and regions as required.

+### A note on mime types
+If you don't explicitly define the mime type for each file uploaded to S3 with Terraform it will default to `binary/octet-stream` which results in your browser downloading the file rather than rendering it.
+To resolve this issue, the mime type is inferred from the file extension.
+This should work in most instances but there might be the odd edge case when it fails.
+It's possible to override the defined the default mime types (See below).
+If you an encounter an issue please raise an issue so I can take a look.

 ### Usage

 In your main terraform file you can define the FQDN of your website and the `file_path` to a directory of files you want uploading to s3.